James Fairman: Biography

 His father, Laurenz Fehrman, was a Swedish military officer who served under King Charles XIV John in the Coalition Wars.
 When the King changed sides, he fled to Scotland, where he married James' mother, Mary Farquharson Black.

-In 1832, after his father's early death, his mother decided to emigrate to the United States.
+In 1832, after his father's early death, his mother decided to immigrate to the United States.
 They settled in New York City.
 In 1842, having shown some aptitude for drawing, he began attending evening classes at the National Academy of Design.
 Upon the recommendation of the portrait painter, Frederick Styles Agate, he became a full-time student.
 Following his graduation, he found employment as an apprentice at Harper & Brothers publishing, in Manhattan.

 In 1851, he paid a visit to London to see the Great Exhibition.
 He later described what he saw there as his "revelation".
 Over the next ten years, he became increasingly involved in the Abolitionist movement and discovered that he had a talent for public speaking; attending a course on the subject taught by Edward Delafield Smith.
 In 1858, when a dispute arose over removing Bible study from the New York public schools, he opposed the change, ran for a seat on the school board committee, and was elected.
 An unsuccessful campaign for Congress soon followed.